kitschpatrol/yanki/readme.md

 The tool has been tested on Windows, macOS, and Linux.

-_Linux users should note that the flatpak version of Anki is not recommended, because of reported issues with media asset sync and `obsidian://` URI links Linux systems might require [extra steps](https://amir.rachum.com/obsidian-uri-linux/) to register Obsidian URI links._
+_Linux users should note that the flatpak version of Anki is not recommended, because of reported issues with media asset sync and `obsidian://` URI links.
+Linux systems might require [extra steps](https://amir.rachum.com/obsidian-uri-linux/) to register Obsidian URI links._

 #### Prerequisites: